ngochieua2/DungeonBuilder/README.md

 The items and monsters will display on some rooms, but they will not be completely game capable.
 A text-based menu will allow the user to generate dungeon levels with a small set of parameters and display them to the console.

-This project is created according to object-oriented design, some design pattern use some C++ features such as: class inheritance and polymorphism, dynamic memory allocation, and smart pointers
+This project is created according to object-oriented design, some design pattern and use some C++ features such as: class inheritance and polymorphism, dynamic memory allocation, and smart pointers

 ## Design Patterns: